pashabitz/pashabitz.com/content/posts/welcome.md

 Hugo also supports [deploying to a variety of hosting setups](https://gohugo.io/hosting-and-deployment/).
 S3 websites are natively supported, as well as all other popular methods of serving a thing on the internet.

 All it takes is [telling Hugo which bucket](https://gohugo.io/hosting-and-deployment/hugo-deploy/#configure-the-deployment) to push to and running `hugo deploy`.
+It even supports invalidating a CloudFront distribution upon deployment!

 Now I needed to set up the necessary resources in AWS:
 1. S3 buckets